CESEL/RelationalGit/README.md

 :raised_hand: Currently, RelationalGit has been tested on `SQL Server`.
 Support for other popular databases (Sqllite, PostgreSQL) will be added.

+:heart_eyes: You can download awesome Sql Server - LocalDb, Express, and Developer Editions - and Sql Server Management Studio free of charge.
+Sql Server 2017 is cross platform and also docker images are available.

 # RelationalGit :cupid: .NET

 RelationalGit has been implemented in awsesome C# (dotnet core 2.0) and it's cross platform.
 So you can easily run it on your platform of choice.